 The odds are high that this is related to "Carrion Crow."
 The question is, how did it originate?

-It has been suggested that it is an allegory on Charles's reimposition of high church ritual (and consequent dismissal of Calvinist clergy).
+It has been suggested that it is an allegory on Charles's reimposition of high church ritual (and consequent dismissal of Calvinist clergy) at a time when many in Britain were tending toward more puritan opinions.
+I find this suggestion far from convincing, but I'll give you the background to decide for yourself

-This was certainly a complicated question.
-Religious tensions were strong from the moment James VI and I succeeded Elizabeth I in 1603.
+Religious affairs in the time of Charles I were definitely complicated.
+Religious tensions in both England and Scotland were strong from the moment James VI and I succeeded Elizabeth I in 1603.
 England was split between Catholics, Anglicans, and Presbyterians/Puritans, and Catholics hoped James would be sympathetic because he had been tolerant in Scotland and was the son of a Catholic, while Presbyterians hoped he would by sympathetic because Scotland was Presbyterian.

 But James was a natural Anglican who wanted to unite his two peoples under one church (Fry/Fry, p.
 165), and was eventually convinced that repression was necessary (Magnusson, p.
 409).
 The bitterly disappointed Catholics were once again forced to hope for a change of regime.
 The Gunpowder Plot, which was linked to Catholics, although most of course had no part in it, took place in 1604 (Davies, p.
 205) -- one of two Catholic plots that year (Magnusson, p.
 409)..
 But James faced just as much pressure from the other side -- the Puritans and Presybyterians who wanted episcopal church organization eliminated.